-Adams was the representative for Illinois’s 4th congressional district as a Republican.
+Adams was the representative for Illinois’s 4th congressional district and was a Republican.
 He served from 1889 to 1891.

 He was previously the representative for Illinois’s 4th congressional district as a Republican from 1887 to 1889; the representative for Illinois’s 4th congressional district as a Republican from 1885 to 1887; and the representative for Illinois’s 4th congressional district as a Republican from 1883 to 1885.

 From Dec 1883 to Mar 1891, Adams missed 352 of 1,547 roll call votes, which is 22.8%.
 This is better than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.